 Guadalcanal Memorial Prairie and Ranch

 This 4,944-acre property owned by Prairie Plains Resource Institute offers visitors access to a beautiful northern high plains landscape with its diversity of unique landforms, plants and wildlife.
-This property will eventually serve as a site for educational activities and research and as a meeting place.

 Prairie Plains Resource Institute received this land gift in 1993 from Howard Juhl.
 According to the original gift agreement, Mr. Juhl maintained the use and management of the land until 2005, when he assigned full ownership to Prairie Plains.
 His dedication of the property is in memory of the World War II Pacific campaign at Guadalcanal, where he was involved as a Navy diver.
 This is the second land gift from Mr. Juhl.
-The first was his 1983 gift of his family land of 320 acres in Buffalo County, Nebraska, which is dedicated as the Pearl Harbor Survivors Preserve.
+The first was his 1983 gift of 320 acres in Buffalo County, Nebraska, which is dedicated as the Pearl Harbor Survivors Preserve.

 Mr. Juhl purchased the ranch in 1992 from Martin Marshall.
 He was impressed by the beauty, as well as the history of the area, and was able to visit for extended periods at least twice a year from his home in Los Angeles.